yogahariman/Sent_Report/README.md

   https://telegram.me/BotFather
   Send the message “/newbot”
-2. Install telegram-send and link it to your bot: pip install telegram-send telegram-send --configure
+2. Install telegram-send and link it to your bot: pip install telegram-send
+3. Configure
+  telegram-send --configure
-3. Send a test message from your python code import telegram_send telegram_send.send(messages=["Hello!"])
+5. Send a test message from your python code import telegram_send telegram_send.send(messages=["Hello!"])
-4.